boekenbox/gitbook-stable/README.md

 ---
 description: >-
-  This wiki is written for the latest stable Gunbot release: v18.
-Includes support for over 100 exchanges!
+  This wiki is written for the latest stable Gunbot release: v20.
+Includes a brand new browser interface!
 ---

 # Welcome to the Gunbot wiki